-Severe brain injury is caused by rotational acceleration (the head turning quickly).
-Bicycle helmets cannot protect against it, and are known to amplify rotational acceleration to levels causing permanent disability.
+Brain injury is caused by rotational acceleration (the head turning quickly).
+Bicycle helmets cannot protect against it, but can increase it and cause permanent disability.

 Helmets should not be misrepresented as preventing permanent disability when they are more likely to cause it.